This article is relevant to our Live, Flex and Video Conversations. You can find more information about our product offerings here.

 Only those with edit access to a Conversation can mute participants.
 You can read more about that here. - What languages does the profanity filter work with?

-The profanity filter option is only available on English Conversations.
+The profanity filter option is only available on Live and Flex Conversations.